enkidevs/curriculum/java/java-fundamentals/class-interface-tips/limit-accessibility-of-fields.md

 - Field name of Person is private and cannot be accessed from Company.
 - this keyword is wrongly used.
 - p is not instantiated correctly.
-- p.name shouldn’t be a String.
+- p.name shouldn't be a String.

 ---